What is Microsoft UE-V (User Experience Virtualization)?

-Microsoft UE-V (User Experience Virtualization) is a tool that enables users to move from one Windows device to another and maintain the same operating system (OS) and applications settings.
+Microsoft UE-V (User Experience Virtualization) is a tool that lets users move from one Windows device to another and maintain the same operating system and applications settings.

 A template is an XML file that specifies where each setting is stored in the file system and in the registry.
 The template does not contain values for the settings or data; it only contains the locations of the settings Microsoft UE-V monitors and saves when the end user logs off.
 In addition, UE-V uses settings packages, which contain the actual setting values it will synchronize.